pm2-hive/pm2-hive.github.io/docs/features/watch-restart.md

 ## Auto restart apps on file change

-PM2 can automatically restart your app when a file changes in the current directory or its subdirectories:
+PM2 can automatically restart your application when a file is modified in the current directory or its subdirectories:

 ```bash
 $ pm2 start app.js --watch